-Last updated in September 2018
+Last updated in March 2019

 Germany ended bilateral development cooperation with Panama in 2004 on account of the country’s relatively high level of development.
-However, as a member of the Central American Integration System (SICA), Panama is involved in regional projects, e.g. in the security and environmental sectors and for the benefit of indigenous peoples.
+However, as a member of the Central American Integration System (SICA), Panama is involved in regional projects, for example in the security and environmental sectors and for the benefit of indigenous peoples.
 Panama also participates in projects supported by Germany as part of the strategic partnership with the United Nations Economic Commission for Latin America (ECLAC).
 These focus on sustainable, low-carbon development, energy efficiency and social cohesion.
 From 2014 to 2018, the Federal Environment Ministry’s International Climate Initiative provided almost 5 million euros to support the protection of wetlands and conservation areas in Panama through the United Nations Development Programme (UNDP)/Global Environment Facility.
 In addition, Germany supports Panama through the European Union funding made available for regional cooperation with Central America and bilateral cooperation with Panama.

 Culture and education

 There is no bilateral cultural agreement between Germany and Panama.
-The DAAD however supports further training for academic staff through the academic exchange programme.
-Co-funded annual scholarships to university lecturers and students in master’s, doctoral and post-doc programmes at Panama’s universities are thus awarded (approx. 55 scholarships in 2017).
+However, the DAAD supports further training for academic staff through the academic exchange programme.
+Co-funded annual scholarships to university lecturers and students in master’s, doctoral and post-doc programmes at Panama’s universities are awarded (approx. 55 scholarships in 2017).
 In addition, 30 Germans also received support from the DAAD as part of the German-Panamanian exchange programme.
 Short research stays in Germany can also be funded.
 The Universities of Frankfurt and Ulm are engaged in successful cooperation with Panama’s David University in the field of biochemistry.
 There is also a cooperation agreement between the USMA (Universidad Católica Santa Maria La Antigua) and the Neu-Ulm University of Applied Sciences.